glebtv/carrierwave-magic/README.md

 To set correct file extension on resulting files on disk:

-1) Add 'mime-types' gem

-    gem 'mime-types'

-2) Add this to your uploader (or any other way)
+Add this to your uploader (or any other way)

     def filename
         if original_filename.present?